Ultranull/Opengl-Toolkit/README.md

-# visualglfwtest
+# Spinning Cube
-messing with opengl

-this is a simple spinning cube
+as the name says, a simple spinning cube

 use up and down to change the fps